ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 Fixing the first instance is optional.
 There the key name is just used to create a unique name for the mountpoint.

-The second instance, however, must be fix or Elektra will be unusable.
+The second instance, however, must be fixed or Elektra will be unusable.

 > **Disclaimer:** We cannot guarantee that the commands below work for all cases.
 > We also make no guarantees that the command will not break things.